 - Nerve cell receptors have become oversensitive to glutamate, meaning fewer glutamate molecules are needed to excite them.

-Glutamate can become excitotoxin at excessive levels, which can overstimulate brain cells.
-Balance of glutamate levels is essential, as too much can lead to nerve cell (brain cell) damage and death, resulting in a host of neurological and neurodegenerative diseases such as: (6)(19)(21).
+Glutamate can become excitotoxic at excessive levels, which may overstimulate brain cells.
+Balance of glutamate levels is important, as too much can potentially lead to nerve cell (brain cell) damage, which may be associated with neurological and neurodegenerative conditions such as: (6)(19)(21).

 - Parkinson's